 The State of Illinois procedures and standards for urban soil erosion and sediment control that are applicable to protecting surface waters, upon submittal of the Notice of Intent to authorize discharges under the ILR10 permit, are incorporated by reference and are enforceable under the permit even if they are not specifically included in the plan.
 Any additional BMPs which are required beyond those specified herein and/or shown on the Erosion and Sediment Control Plans shall also meet the requirements of the Illinois Urban Manual.

-MWRD - Cook County Watershed Management Ordinance: Design criteria and specifications for erosion and sediment control practices follow the Illinois Urban Manual therefore no additional practices or procedures are required.
+MWRD - Cook County Watershed Management Ordinance Design Criteria and specifications for erosion and sediment control practices follow the Illinois Urban Manual.